 Any user can trace his own paths in the Ethics, according to his interests and reading hypotheses.
 It has the opportunity to take notes, to memorize its courses and comments, to share them with the community of readers.

-More than 100 philosophers of 20 countries in South and North America, Russia, India, Japan, Europe have already agreed to take part in the project.
+More than 100 philosophers of 20 countries in South and North America, Russia, India, Japan, Europe have agreed to take part in the project.

 From 5 selected texts, each philosopher proposes a course in the Ethics around a key concept.
 Implicitly they trace an original approach to Spinozist philosophy.